 Moving from Substack to WordPress involves moving your existing content and setting up several systems to replicate Substack’s functionality.

-How to Move Your Content From Substack to WordPress
+How to move your content from Substack to WordPress

-Formatting Your Content
+Step 2: Formatting your Content

-Metadata and Optimizations
+Step 4: Metadata and Optimizations

-Replacing Substack’s Functionality on WordPress
+Step 5: Replacing Substack’s Functionality on WordPress

 - A sign-up page for new Subscribers